KevzBueno101/PDF-DOCX-Converter/README.md

 I created this app for my personal use.
 _Disclaimer: The output of this app may not be 100% perfect and accurate so you need to do a bit of modification in the final docx file._

->When were given a copy of a PDF that we needed to fill out.
+> A short story behind this development: When were given a copy of a PDF that we needed to fill out.
 I couldn't fill it out because it was in .pdf format, so I had to convert it to a Word (.docx) file.
 Since that time I'm exploring Python Tkinter (desktop app development) I thought of creating an app to solve my problem.
 I tried using online converter but I'm annoyed of the adds and also it has limited access—needed to upgrade into pro.

 ---